JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Also not capitalised: yotta.

-* micro:bit, no capitals and with a punctuation mark in the middle of the word.
+* micro:bit, no capitals and don't forget the colon.

 * mbed TLS (two words).